 We are already seeing certain industries move their supply chains to new origin points to legally avoid the increased 301 tariffs, antidumping and countervailing duties and other US import restrictions.
 Can your supply chain be next?
 And if so, how quickly can an importer abandon an existing supplier and move to a new origin country to manage 301 tariff impact?
 Review your contractual agreements and understand what action can be taken should tariffs shift and impact your imported product’s cost.

 International trade is complex enough.
-Updating your contracts now will help to alleviate misunderstandings and disputes in a time of changing rules and regulations
+Updating your global contracts now will help to alleviate misunderstandings and disputes in a time of changing rules and regulations